CallidusK/SIH26053/README.md

 # Foveated Semantic 2.5D LiDAR Mapping

+> **Status: Work in Progress**
+> This project is actively being built for the Smart India Hackathon (SIH).
+The data ingestion, calibration, relative motion tracking, and class remapping modules are complete and tested.
+Full pipeline integration and range-image projection are currently underway.

 Personal fork of our team's Smart India Hackathon (SIH) project.
 While this repository contains our full collaborative codebase, this fork showcases my work leading the **Data & Pose Subsystem (Person 1)**.

 ---